Blockchain Technology Explained

 Practical Byzantine Fault Tolerance usually focuses on the state machine.
 It gets rid of the Byzantine general problem by replicating the system.
-The algorithm starts with assuming that there could be independent nodes that can malfunction the network and possible failures in the system.
+The algorithm starts with assuming that independent nodes can malfunction the network and possible failures in the system.

-In the PBFT consensus mechanism, every node wants to verify information found on the network, thereby avoiding unreliable information problem.
+In the PBFT consensus mechanism, every node wants to verify information found on the network, thereby avoiding unreliable information problems.